 - The puff splitting process occurs in the horizontal when the puff grows larger that the meteorological grid size.
 To more clearly see this effect, go back to the 1 particle release calculation of the previous example

-(gauss_control.txt and gauss_setup.txt), but in the main setup menu, run the calculation for a duration of 48 hours instead of 12 hours.
-The simulation at 48 hours shows the effect of the horizontal splitting, particularly evident by the circular puffs near the edge of the main pollutant cloud.
+(gauss_control.txt and gauss_setup.txt) and rerun the calculation.
+The simulation at 12 hours shows the effect of the horizontal splitting, particularly evident by the circular puffs near the edge of the main pollutant cloud.
 Slight differences may exist between your calculation and the illustration.

 - In a Gaussian simulation, one puff splits into five when the puff size exceeds the meteorological grid size.
-Therefore, the number of puffs increases at a rate of 5(number of splits) as shown in the MESSAGE file: 1, 5, 25, 125, 625, and then instead of 3125, only 2864 puffs are indicated.
-Note that puff merging occurs when previously split puffs are in the same location.
+Therefore, the number of puffs increases at a rate of 5(number of splits) so that the sequence would be: 1, 5, 25, 125, ..., but as shown in the MESSAGE file the number is actually: 1, 5, 9, 33, 57, 121. ... because not all puffs grow at the same rate, puff merging occurs when previously split puffs are in the same location, and some puffs may exit the computational domain (WRF grid).
 So there is no simple formula to compute the puff number growth rate.

 The use of puff splitting improves the representativeness of individual puffs at longer transport distances.
 However, puff splitting also results in an ever increasing number of puffs in the computation, resulting in longer simulation times.
 When the number of puffs approaches the maximum allocated array space (MAXPAR), first puff splitting is turned off.
 A more serious concern is when this occurs during a continuous emission simulation because emissions may be turned off if no array space is available.
 This event is always noted in the MESSAGE file but may easily be overlooked.
 This could result in a substantial concentration under-prediction and can only be addressed by increasing the value of MAPPAR.